Technologicat/unpythonic/doc/repl.md

 ## Note on macro-enabled consoles

-Drop-in replacing `code.InteractiveConsole` in `unpythonic.net.server` with `macropy.core.console.MacroConsole` gave rudimentary macro support.
+Back in 0.14.x, drop-in replacing `code.InteractiveConsole` in `unpythonic.net.server` with `macropy.core.console.MacroConsole` gave rudimentary macro support.
 However, to have the same semantics as in the [`imacropy.iconsole`](https://github.com/Technologicat/imacropy) IPython extension, a custom console was needed.
 This was added to `imacropy` as `imacropy.console.MacroConsole`.
+An updated version of this technology (including an updated IPython extension) was then included in [`mcpyrate`](https://github.com/Technologicat/mcpyrate).

-Why `imacropy.console.MacroConsole`:
+Why `mcpyrate.repl.console.MacroConsole`:

  - Catches and reports import errors when importing macros.
  - Allows importing the same macros again in the same session, to refresh their definitions.